NLog/NLog.StructuredEvents/README.md

 ---

-ℹ️ Structured logging has been merged in to NLog 4.5 beta
+ℹ️ Structured logging has been merged into NLog 4.5 beta

 ---